nikitakesharwani/React-learning-lab/README.md

-Virtual DOM - representation of actual DOM, React objects/react element is virtual DOM Actual DOM - the elements we see in developer tool Diff Algorithm - finds the difference between 2 virtual DOM, updted and previous virtual DOM
+Virtual DOM - representation of actual DOM, React objects/react element is virtual DOM Actual DOM - the elements we see in developer tool Diff Algorithm - finds the difference between 2 virtual DOM, updted and previous virtual DOM createBrowserRouter - for creating route configuration RouterProvider - that help in routing page react-router-dom - library to creating routing

+# Hooks Learned

+useState - A state variable used for managing state of a component. useEffect - a function that takes callback function and the dependency array, it executes when the component is rendered. useRouteError - a function call to gives more information about the error related to that path in the form of object

+# useEffect Cases

+1. If no dependency array => useEffect is called on every render
+2. If dependency array is empty = [] =>useEffect is called on initial render(just once)
+3. If dependency array is [btnName] state variable => useEffect is called everytime btnName is updated, it is dependent on the value of state variable